ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

    When we talk about columns in the context of Vivarium, we are typically talking about simulant :term:`attributes <attribute>`.
-All attributes for all simulants can be represented by a single `pandas DataFrame`__ where each simulant is a row and each attribute is a column.
+All attributes for all simulants can be represented by a single ``pandas.DataFrame`` where each simulant is a row and each attribute is a column.
 This dataframe is referred to as the :term:`population state table` (or simply "state table").